why Rio Tinto Group [RIO] is a Good Choice for Investors After New Price Target of $78.64

 Morgan Stanley have made an estimate for Rio Tinto Group shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on June 23, 2022.
 While these analysts kept the previous recommendation, Jefferies raised their target price from $92 to $93.
 The new note on the price target was released on June 07, 2022, representing the official price target for Rio Tinto Group stock.

-Rio Tinto Group [RIO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.31.
-With this latest performance, RIO shares dropped by -16.94% in over the last four-week period, additionally sinking by -7.00% over the last 6 months – not to mention a drop of -25.09% in the past year of trading.
+Rio Tinto Group [RIO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.11.
+With this latest performance, RIO shares dropped by -24.45% in over the last four-week period, additionally sinking by -13.74% over the last 6 months – not to mention a drop of -29.44% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Rio Tinto Group [RIO] shares currently have an operating margin of +44.89 and a Gross Margin at +48.84.
 Rio Tinto Group’s Net Margin is presently recorded at +33.22.